rduplain/memo/startups-for-people-with-problems.md

 ## #1: Make sure it is a business.

-I always start with a simple test:
+I always start with a simple cocktail-napkin test:

 * Imagine your product or service.
 * Imagine your market.
 Who is your customer?